Prudhvilakshman1112/flutter/readme.md

 ## 🧠 Overview

 **Algorithm Visualizer Lite** is an interactive Flutter application that allows users to visualize how different algorithms work step by step.
-It includes Sorting Algorithms (Bubble, Selection, Insertion) and Binary Search, with visual animations, speed control, code highlighting, and responsive design for all screen sizes.
+It includes Sorting Algorithms (Bubble, Selection, Insertion) , with visual animations, speed control, code highlighting, and responsive design for all screen sizes.

 The app is designed as a **single-file Flutter program**, integrating every concept learned throughout your Flutter Lab Experiments — from basic UI building to animations, gestures, custom painting, and state management.